Avril112113/protologic-lua/readme.md

 Update `WASI_SDK_PATH` in `build.sh`, don't commit this change.
 Run `./build.sh` to build `protologic.wasm`.
 Copy `./lua_template/` as `./lua/`.
-Run `./test.sh` to test using local files in `./lua/` (you will need to create `./lua/`)
+Run `./test.sh` to test using local files in `./lua/` (you will need to ensure `./lua/` is created)
 To simplify `clear && ./build.sh && ./test.sh`.

-## Detailed explanation: Lua `error`, `pcall`, `xpcall` and `coroutine`.
-Lua errors are not handled as you might expect, `pcall` and `xpcall` do not recover from errors.
-This is a WASM limitation, without the ability to have support code in the host environment there is no way to properly implement `setjmp`/`longjmp`.
-So, when `longjmp` does get called by Lua, it just aborts instead, then the error is printed at the begging of the next tick.
-`coroutine`, `pcall` and `xpcall` are not accessible for the same reason, because `setjmp`/`longjmp`.

 ## Automatically downloaded tools
-Protolua will automatically download needed tools to build your fleet.
+ProtoLua will automatically download needed tools to build your fleet.
 These are the following;
 [WebAssembly/binaryen](https://github.com/WebAssembly/binaryen)
 [bytecodealliance/wizer](https://github.com/bytecodealliance/wizer)